acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 > Notes:
 > - missing from PDTB2, added with PDTB3 as top-level category "Hypophora": "In HYPOPHORA relations, one argument (commonly Arg1) expresses a question and the other argument (commonly Arg2) provides an answer.""

+##### Attribution

+We do not consider attribution a discourse relation in its own right.
+However, as we perform sentence-level annotation over pre-determined sentence splits, it is possible that an attribution phrase gets detached from the reported statement.
+In those cases, annotate the utterance expressing the attribution with an `Attribution` relation that takes the statement (resp., its closest sentence) as anchor:

+- (1.1) **[Attribution]** Now, let’s read what He said in Matthew 6:9-10:
+- (1.2) [Anchor] After this manner therefore pray ye: Our Father which art in heaven, Hallowed be thy name. (https://kcmcanada.ca/04-2021-partner-letter/, accessed 2023-11-16)

+Note that the example in (1.1) originally had a paragraph break between the attribution sentence and the statement.

 ### DIALOG